Chirag-ahir/SFC-Preparation/README.md

 What is dependent picklist?<br>
 A dependent picklist is a custom or multi-select picklist for which the valid values depend on the value of another field, called the controlling field.
+- Standard Picklist, Custom Picklist, Standard Checkbox and Custom Checkbox can be on the Controlling side.
+- Custom picklists and Custom Multi-select Picklists can be on the dependent side.

 What is assignment rule?<br>
 Assignment rules define conditions that determine how leads or cases are processed.